 Progress/Results: ONGOING.
-In 2019 and 2020, seed traps were collected along with crop counts of longleaf found within the NEON plots.
-A final seed collection and crop count is planned for fall of 2021.
+Beginning in 2019, seed traps have been collected annually along with crop counts of longleaf found within the NEON plots.
+A final seed collection and crop count is planned for fall of 2022.

-The trail cameras collected 15,510 photos, capturing 1,038 animal detections.
+In 2019 at DWP, the trail cameras collected 15,510 photos, capturing 1,038 animal detections.
 Seventeen species in total were photographed, with white-tailed deer by far the most abundant species at 58%.
 Wild boar appeared in 12% of the photographs and wild turkey in 10%.
 The camera surveys will not be repeated at DWP.

-A paper on this project was published in 2021 (Clark et al. 2021).
 Seed and cone data from the three study sites were contributed to the continental Masting Interference and Forecasting (MASTIF) network, set up to evaluate how climate, habitat, and individual tree traits affect maturation and fecundity in trees.
 Using Disney and other MASTIF data from across the US, Dr. Clark led an analysis to determine how climate indirectly effects tree fecundity that comes through variation in tree size and growth (climate-condition interactions).
 A biogeographic divide was found, with the climate-condition interactions reducing fecundity in the western US and increasing it in the eastern US (Clark et al. 2021).